 This KV was the result of several rounds of creative development for a complicated Kenvue program.
-It was one of those fun combinations of conflicting communication priorities.
+It was one of those fun combinations of competing communication priorities.

 Communicate that Kenvue’s value comes from its efficacy.